Notes on invariant measures for loop groups: Computing Invariant Measures II: Root Subgroup Factorization

 where $l$ has appropriate boundary values on $S^1$ (depending on the smoothness properties of $g$), $m=\left( \right)$, $m_0\in S^1$, $a=\left( \right)$, $a_0>0$, and $u$ has appropriate boundary values on $S^1$, where $\Delta$ ($\Delta^*$) is the open unit disk centered at $z=0$ ($z=\infty$, respectively), and $H^0(U)$ denotes holomorphic functions in a domain $U\subset \mathbb C$.
 The basic fact is that for $g\in LK$ having a triangular factorization, there is a second unique `root subgroup factorization' where $\mathbf{\chi}(z) =\sum\mathbf{\chi}_jz^j$ is a $i\mathbb R$-valued Fourier series (modulo $2\pi i\mathbb Z$), $\mathbf a(\cdot )=(1+\vert\cdot\vert^2)^{-1/2}$, and it is understood that if $g\in C^{\infty}(S^1,K)$, then the coefficients are rapidly decreasing, and similarly for other function spaces; conversely a root subgroup factorization as in (\ref{coordinate}) implies that $g$ has a triangular factorization (see \cite{Pi4}).

 For $l>-1$ (minus half the dual Coxeter number, as in Conjecture \ref{conj1}), let $\tilde{\mu}_l$ denote the product probability measure where $d\lambda$ denotes Lebesgue measure for $\mathbb C$, or normalized Haar measure for $S^1$.
-The following is a useful observation.
+The following is technically useful, because it reduces $0-1$ issues to questions about Gaussians.

 \begin{lemma} In the sense of measures, $\tilde{\mu}_l$ is equivalent to the Gaussian measure

 \end{lemma}

 This follows from Kakutani's criterion for equivalence of product measures.